Skip to main content

 16.

-Nurses only administer medications they themselves, a pharmacist, or a pharmacy technician have prepared, except in an emergency or during large-scale immunization efforts where organizational policies and processes are in place to ensure safe practices.
+Nurses only administer medications they themselves, a pharmacist, or a pharmacy technician have prepared, except in an emergency or during large-scale immunization efforts where organizational policies, processes, and restrictions are in place to ensure safe practices.

 17.